testmycode/tmc-server/Installation.md

 For testing environment PhantomJS (at least version 1.8.1) is required by Poltergeist gem to run headless browser tests.
 See [poltergeist](https://github.com/teampoltergeist/poltergeist) for documentation.

-If you are using Java 8, the following test will fail `RemoteSandboxForTesting should include tools.jar in the classpath for ant projects`.
-Please refer to [issue #232](https://github.com/testmycode/tmc-server/issues/232) for further information.

 Below is a quick summary of the setup procedure.
 It is followed by detailed instructions for Ubuntu.

 ### Quick summary